INSIGHTS & TAKEAWAYS

 → At EFICO, we collaborate closely with our partner roasters, offering clear data requirements to help facilitate compliance with the EUDR.

 → EFICO makes compliance easy and hassle-free by streamlining the process.
-Upon the enforcement date of the EUDR legislation -starting December 30, 2024, or December 30, 2025, if the one-year phase-in period is approved by Parliament and Council, every EFICO invoice will include the DDS reference number from the EU IT platform for coffee imported and cleared after this date.
+Upon the enforcement date of the EUDR legislation -starting 30 December 2025, every EFICO invoice will include the DDS reference number from the EU IT platform for coffee imported and cleared after this date.
 This ensures compliance with geolocation and legality requirements, while batches cleared before this date are exempt.
 Additionally, our larger customers will receive a security token to access the EU platform.

 → All coffee imported on or after the EUDR’s enforcement date will be subject to EUDR regulations.
 However, coffee that EFICO has in stock prior to this date will not be subject to these regulations.